-You'll understand your legal rights to reclaim family and community-led deathcare.
+You'll understand your legal rights to reclaim family and community-led deathcare in your province.

-You'll grasp provincial/financial boundaries* if helping someone other than family or friends as a compassionate guide after death. (*No one other than a licensed funeral director or embalmer can receive money/renumeration for providing post death bodycare in Canada.
-If this boundary is crossed we risk what American funeral industry lobbyists have accomplished in 10 states: the outlawing of the public's legal right to act in lieu of a commercial funeral director).
+You'll grasp legal-financial boundaries when helping someone other than family or friends as a home funeral guide.
+(Only a licensed funeral director or embalmer can receive renumeration for providing body care in Canada.
+If this boundary is crossed we risk what funeral industry lobbyists have accomplished in 2 provinces and 10 states: the outlawing of the public's legal right to transport a deceased/act in lieu of a commercial funeral director).

-You'll understand procedures/logistics to obtain, properly complete and file all documentation including a transport permit and permit for burial or cremation in each Canadian province.
+You'll understand logistical procedures for obtaining, completing and filing required documentation including a transport permit and burial/cremation permit in each province.

 PRACTICAL EDUCATION & TRAINING

-You'll receive mock training in moving, lifting, turning a 'deceased' (as funeral directors & transfer services do) including use of a body board for navigating steps, hallways and doors inside and outside a home.
+You'll receive mock training in moving and lifting a deceased (as funeral directors & transfer services do) including use of a body board for navigating steps, hallways and doors inside and outside a home.

-You'll receive 'conservative', highly respectful training in undraping/draping/cleansing a mock 'deceased.'
-'Trade' techniques for dressing, casketing, and cosmetic application as well instruction in securing a casket into a vehicle in accordance with provincial regulations and plain olde common sense!
+You'll receive training in respectful undraping/draping/cleansing a mock deceased.
+Also 'trade' techniques for dressing, casketing, cosmetic application, and securing a casket in a vehicle in accordance with provincial regulations.

-You'll learn of transmittable diseases; grasp/practice universal health precautions including safe disposal of bio-hazard waste to protect everyone's health.
+You'll obtain important knowledge re transmittable diseases; universal health precautions including safe disposal of bio-hazardous waste.

-You'll be encouraged to forge relationships with local funeral directors, transfer service folks, vital statistics registrars, and compassionate end-of-life guides and where possible, medical examiners.
+You'll be encouraged to forge positive relationships with local funeral directors, transfer service folks, vital statistics registrars, and medical examiners or coroners.

-You'll gain experience cleansing a live model's bathing suit covered body.
+You'll gain experience in sensitive handling and gentle cleansing a live model's (bathing suit covered) body.

 MIND & EMOTIONS:

-Learn through group discussion and teachings from Don's well of experience ways to face and overcome fears of being present to, touching, cleansing, and caring for a deceased loved one.
+Learn through Don's well of experience ways to face and to overcome fears of being present to, touching, cleansing, and caring for a deceased at home or elsewhere.

-Discuss and practice the ancient custom of reading sacred texts to a mock deceased. (optional)
+Discuss and practice the custom of reading sacred texts to a mock deceased. (optional)

-Receive instruction in 'boundary creation/psychic hygiene' when in the presence of the 'dead.'
+Receive instruction in 'boundary creation' when labouring in the presence of a deceased. (optional)

 How to reduce one's carbon footprint in burial or cremation.